-A high-yield savings account you might consider with attractive interest rates comes from CIT Bank.
+A product acting as a high-yield savings account you might consider with attractive interest rates comes from Greenlight Max.

 Are Micro Investing Apps Worth It?

-For example, if you buy a drink for $4.25, then the app would set aside 75 cents and invested according to your selections.
+If you buy a drink for $4.25, for example, then the app would set aside 75 cents and invest it according to your selections.

-You can think of these apps as advanced piggy banks, or banking apps for kids and teens.
-Though, where they outperform a piggy bank, however, is that the money doesn’t just sit there and lose value over time—it can be invested in assets that appreciate in value.
+Think of these apps as advanced piggy banks, or banking apps for kids and teens.
+Where they outperform a piggy bank, however, is that the money doesn’t just sit there and lose value over time—it can be invested in assets that appreciate in value.

 Some money apps will allow you to set specific rules.
 For instance, you might set a rule that every time you get fast food from your favorite restaurant, your app contributes an extra dollar to your investments.
 Most apps will also let you set regular or one-time contributions.

 In addition to these apps’ simplicity, they are great for teens because time is on your side.
 Your funds have time to add up, and you have a long, long time for your funds to rebound from any short-term declines.

 How to Start Investing as a Minor

-Borrowing on the theme of compounding interest, if you choose to invest just $1 a day from birth in the Acorns platform, it could total a value of $16,358 by the time your child turns 18 if you assume a 9% average annual return.
+Borrowing on the theme of compounding interest, if you choose to invest just $5 a day from the day you turn 13 on the Fidelity platform, you could have $11,533 by the time you turn 18.
+(This calculation assumes an average annual return of 9%.)

-Even better, if you choose to keep investing in the stock market with those funds until retirement (age 68), even without contributing further, the child could end up with more than $1,447,982.
+Even better, if you choose to keep investing in the stock market with those funds until retirement (age 68), even without contributing another dime, you could still end up with more than $1 million.

-If you increase this amount to $5/day under the same assumptions, your investment balance will exceed $3,227,518.
+And if you could somehow increase that amount to $10 per day under the same assumptions, that investment balance would hit $4,660,487!

 Consider talking to your parents about starting to invest by opening your Fidelity® Youth Account today.